Batman & Robin: The Chiller: Development and opening

 In 1996, Six Flags Great Adventure announced the addition of a new roller coaster for the 1997 season.
 The new ride would be a dual-tracked, launched roller coaster called "Batman & Robin: The Chiller", featuring linear induction motor (LIM) technology for its launch system.
-The theme was chosen with the intent of promoting the Batman & Robin film, which was set to open in mid-1997.
+The theme was chosen to promote the Batman & Robin film, which was set to debut in mid-1997.
 The 60 ft Observatory prop that loomed over the launch tracks and exit ramp was inspired by the film source material.
 Each track represented one of the title characters, with the blue track for Batman and the red track for Robin.
 The ride was fabricated by Dynamic Structures and Intermountain Lift, Inc. It was the most expensive single attraction ever developed by Six Flags Great Adventure at the time.
 Batman & Robin: The Chiller would also be the first LIM launched dueling coaster in the world, as well as the second Batman-themed coaster in the park (after Batman: The Ride).

 Following a series of delays, Batman & Robin: The Chiller opened to the public on June 7, 1997.
 Among the first riders were 80 pairs of twins, as well as members of nonprofit organization American Coaster Enthusiasts and 50 students who raised money for UNICEF.
 The ride only operated for a short time, closing on June 18.
 Six Flags Great Adventure cited "inconsistencies" with the LIM launch system and unsatisfactory ride quality.
 Early adjustments included changes to the LIM configuration and the installation of additional padding to the passenger restraints.
 These changes failed to solve the issue and, on July 30, 1997, the park announced the possibility that the new coaster would be closed for the remainder of the season.

 Six Flags Great Adventure spent eight months modifying the ride.
 The attraction originally had 400 LIMs, but another 32 LIMs were added during the 1997–1998 off-season.
 The Chiller did not operate on a full-time basis until 1998.
-Six Flags Great Adventure invited 68 pairs of twins to attend the ride's reopening on May 1998.
+Six Flags Great Adventure invited 68 pairs of twins to attend the ride's reopening in May 1998.
 The ride already had a negative reputation, having become a "200-foot reminder" of the Batman & Robin film, a box-office bomb.